When to visit the vet?

 A fluorescein stain can be performed to identify possible damage or ulcers on the cornea.
 This stain shows areas where the cornea is damaged, as the dye can penetrate these small defects.

 In some cases, a blood testA blood test is a laboratory procedure in which blood is drawn and analyzed to obtain information about the body's health.
-It can include various parameters such as blood sugar, blood count, liver and kidney values. may be helpful to rule out systemic diseases that may cause or worsen KCS.
+It can include various parameters such as blood sugar, blood count, liver and kidney values. may be helpful to rule out systemic diseases that could cause or worsen KCS.

 Therapy